-Services that are covered for you What you must pay when you get these services Inpatient hospital care (continued) to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion.
-Blood - including storage and administration.
+Services that are covered for you What you must pay when you get these services Inpatient hospital care (continued) Blood - including storage and administration.
 Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
 All other components of blood are covered beginning with the first pint used.
 Physician services Note: To be an inpatient, your provider must write an order to admit you formally as an inpatient of the hospital.
 Even if you stay in the hospital overnight, you might still be considered an outpatient.
 If you are not sure if you are an inpatient or an outpatient, you should ask the hospital staff.
 You can also find more information in a Medicare fact sheet called Are You a Hospital Inpatient or Outpatient?
 If You Have Medicare - Ask!
 This fact sheet is available on the Web at https://es.medicare.gov/publications/11435-Medicare-Hospital-Benefits.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
 TTY users call 1-877-486-2048.
 You can call these numbers for free, 24 hours a day, 7 days a week.
+If you get authorized inpatient care at an out-of- network hospital after your emergency condition is stabilized, your cost is the cost sharing you would pay at a network hospital.
+Prior authorization may be required.
 Inpatient services in a psychiatric hospital Covered services include mental health care services that require a hospital stay.
 There is a 190-day lifetime limit for inpatient services in a freestanding psychiatric hospital.
 The 190-day limit does not apply to inpatient mental health services provided in a psychiatric unit of a general hospital.
 Your inpatient cost share will begin on day one each time you are admitted or transferred to a specific facility type, including Inpatient Psychiatric facilities.
-For each Medicare-covered stay, you pay: Days 1 - 6: \$275 copay per day Days 7 - 90: \$0 copay per day Over 90 Days: All costs No copays are required on the day of discharge.
+For each Medicare-covered stay, you pay: Days 1 - 6: \$350 copay per day Days 7 - 90: \$0 copay per day Over 90 Days: All costs No copays are required on the day of discharge.
 Prior authorization may be required.